-At the community level, citizens are mobilizing themselves to keep safe and support grassroots efforts to fight COVID-19.
+At the community level, citizens are mobilising themselves to keep safe and support grassroots efforts to fight COVID-19.
 Carine and Wondwossen, ONE Champions in Kenya and Ethiopia, spoke with us to share their experiences leading initiatives like food drives and education campaigns within their communities.

-Ahead of the G20 Finance Ministerial meeting, we joined forces with 200+ other organizations to ask for urgent debt relief for the world’s poorest countries.
+Ahead of the G20 Finance Ministerial meeting, we joined forces with 200+ other organisations to ask for urgent debt relief for the world’s poorest countries.
 Debt relief is one of the fastest and easiest ways to enable governments to free up funding for in-country emergency response efforts.
 The good news: it worked!
 The G20 agreed to suspend debt repayments from the world’s poorest countries by request for the rest of 2020.
 The G20 also called on the World Bank, the IMF, and private lenders to follow suit and provide similar debt relief.

 With 64 countries — including 30 in sub-Saharan Africa — spending more on repaying debt than investing in public health, this was a positive first step forward.
 But it’s not enough.
 Our Policy team has three recommendations for how financing can be freed up even further in the countries that need it the most.

-Seth Berkley, CEO of Gavi, the Vaccine Alliance, said, “If we want to end this pandemic, minimize the loss of life, and return to some semblance of normality … we need vaccines.”
+Seth Berkley, CEO of Gavi, the Vaccine Alliance, said, “If we want to end this pandemic, minimise the loss of life, and return to some semblance of normality … we need vaccines.”
 Importantly, once we have a vaccine, we need to make sure everyone has access to it – no matter where they live or how much they earn.

 It takes an average of 10 years to research and develop new vaccines.
 And, it can take up to seven years from the time a vaccine is first licensed to when it’s accessible in most developing countries.
 The world can’t wait for business as usual to end this crisis.
-When a vaccine is safe and ready for distribution, organizations like Gavi will play a critical role in ensuring there is rapid and equitable access.
+When a vaccine is safe and ready for distribution, organisations like Gavi will play a critical role in ensuring there is rapid and equitable access.